mojombo/omniship/README.md

     OmniShip::DHLGM.username = 'johndoe'
     OmniShip::DHLGM.password = '1234567890'
+    OmniShip::DHLGM.mailer_id = '1234567890' # this is required to detect the shipper type, since USPS and DHL are otherwise indistinguisiblle

     OmniShip.debug = true # with this enabled all xml request's and responses will be outputed to the log